Employment Practices Liability Insurance

 What is Employment Practices Liability Insurance?

-Employment practices liability insurance (EPLI) is a type of professional liability insurance for employers.
-This policy protects employers against claims made by employees on the basis of:
+Employment practices liability insurance (EPLI) is a type of professional liability insurance designed especially for employers to protect them against claims made by employees alleging:

 - Wrongful termination